0x20/hackerspace-blueprint/pact/README.md

  * If you  are not trained to use tool $FOO, don't use tool $FOO but ask an expert to teach you first.
  * If you use one of the public workstations, please shut it off when you are done.
  * if you use the printer, please deposit some cash to pay for consumables

+## 2.2.2 Space property that requires you to follow a workshop before use

+ * 3D printer

 #### 2.2.2 Damaging or losing space property